 By tracking both primary and micro-conversions, you gain insights into which campaigns, keywords, and ads drive results.
-It also helps optimize ROAS, lower cost per conversion, and adjust values post-conversion if needed (e.g., for returns), making your ad strategy more effective and data-driven.
+It also helps optimize ROAS, lower the cost per conversion, and adjust values post-conversion if needed (e.g., for returns), making your ad strategy more effective and data-driven.

 Here is the official documentation on Google Ads and server-side tracking: Google Ads conversions (Google).